allenai/multimodalqa/README.md

 # A Single Image Metadata Format

-Each line in `images.jsonl.gz` holds metadata for a single image.
+Each line in `images.jsonl.gz` holds metadata for each image.
 The `path` provided points to the image file  in the provided images directory.

 ```json
 {